Creating the perfect substrate

 With colloidal silica, different substrates (e.g., silicon, aluminum and sapphire) can be polished to a surface roughness of nanometer, or if needed Angstrom level.
 In all cases, wafers can be polished to low-defect and ultra-flat surfaces.

 Colloidal silica is also a key component in the optical lens industry.
 Following the rough shaping of an optical substrate using a diamond stylus, it is polished to a deformation-free surface using colloidal silica.

 For more information:

-We are here to help you to improve the efficiency of your plastic films.
+We are here to help you to improve the efficiency of your surface polishing.
 Please contact us for advice on which colloidal silica products are best for your applications.